Aviano Air Base

 Aviano Air Base (IATA: AVB, ICAO: LIPA) (Base aerea di Aviano) is a base in northeastern Italy, in the Friuli-Venezia Giulia region.
 It is located in the Aviano municipality, at the foot of the Carnic Pre-Alps or Southern Carnic Alps, about 15 km from Pordenone.

 The Italian Air Force has ownership, and administrative and military control of the base.
-It hosts the U.S. Air Force's 31st Fighter Wing and is believed to host nuclear weapons.
+It hosts the U.S. Air Force's 31st Fighter Wing and per nuclear sharing is one of six active air bases in five European countries with B61 nuclear bombs in underground WS3 Weapon Storage and Security System inside aircraft shelters.

 The 31st Fighter Wing is the only U.S. fighter wing south of the Alps.
 The 31st Fighter Wing is made up of two General Dynamics F-16 Fighting Falcon fighter squadrons, the 555th Fighter Squadron and the 510th Fighter Squadron, allowing it to fly both attack and defensive missions.

 History

 Aviano Air Base was established by the Italian government in 1911 as the first airport in Italy, and was later used as training base for Italian pilots and construction facility for aircraft parts.
 During World War I, Italy used the airfield in missions against the Austro-Hungarian and German armies.
 At that time, two Italian aviators, Captain Maurizio Pagliano and Lieutenant Luigi Gori, conducted an unauthorized and unsuccessful but heroic air raid on the Austro-Hungarian naval yards in Pula, in what is now Croatia.
 In their honor, the base's name was changed to Aeroporto Pagliano e Gori in 1919.
 During the war the airfield was also overrun by the Austro-German army between November 1917 and November 1918.
 After World War I, the airfield was again used as a training base.

 During World War II, both the Italian Air Force and the German Luftwaffe flew missions from Aeroporto Pagliano e Gori.
 British forces captured the base in 1945; they conducted air operations there until 1947, when the Italian Air Force resumed operational use of the airport.

-The USAF first arrived in Aviano in the winter of 1954 and there was snow on the ground.
+The USAF first arrived in Aviano in the winter of 1954.
 The 40th Tactical Group was created 1 April 1966.
 The 1976 earthquake caused no damage.